-The Site is located within lands that are zoned 'EE - Enterprise and Employment' under the SDCC 2016-2022 Development Plan.
+The Site is located within lands that are zoned 'EE - Enterprise and Employment' under the SDCC, 2022-2028 Development Plan.
 As such, the proposed development at the Site is deemed suitable for the policies and objectives assigned to this area.

-As mentioned in Section 5.1.1, fluvial flood mapping published in the Draft SDCC, 2022-2028 SFRA identifies that the Site is located within Flood Zone A. The SDCC, 2022-2028 Development Plan including SFRA does not come into effect until August 2022 and will be subject to amendments and further public consultation prior to being issued.
-However, in accordance with Table 2-2 a Justification Test was undertaken at the Site on the basis that the Site is located in Flood Zone A.
+As mentioned in Section 5.1.1, fluvial flood mapping published in the SDCC, 2022-2028 SFRA identifies that the Site is located within Flood Zone A. Therefore, in accordance with Table 2-2 a Justification Test was undertaken at the Site on the basis that the Site is located in Flood Zone A.